Joseph Van Aken

 Josef van Aken, known in England as Joseph van Aken and Joseph Van Aken of Heacken (c.
-1699 – 4 July 1749 London) was a Flemish genre, portrait and drapery painter who spent most of his career in England.
+1699, Antwerp – 4 July 1749 London) was a Flemish genre, portrait and drapery painter who spent most of his career in England.
 Initially successful in England with his fashionable conversation pieces and other genre scenes, he gradually specialised as a drapery painter.
 Drapery painters were specialist painters who completed the dress, costumes and other accessories worn by the subjects of portrait paintings.
 They worked for portrait painters with a large clientele.
 He was recognised as one of the foremost drapery painters active in mid-18th-century England and was employed in that capacity by many leading and lesser known portrait painters of his time.

 Life

 Very little is known about the early life of the artist.
 He is believed to have been born in Antwerp around 1699.
 There is no record of his training in Antwerp and he was never registered as a pupil or master in the Antwerp Guild of Saint Luke.